How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo snap install zoom-client

 Flatpak runs Zoom in a sandboxed environment, isolating it from your system files for enhanced security.
-Because of that isolation, this method is ideal for security-focused users or those running multiple containerized applications.
+This method is ideal for security-focused users or those who prefer application isolation.

 sudo apt install flatpak gnome-software-plugin-flatpak